CHALLENGE WITH A CAUSE

-Irish Injured Jockeys today announced twelve of a possible fourteen riders who will compete in its charity racing series, The Corinthian Challenge.
+Irish Injured Jockeys today announced fourteen riders who will compete in its charity racing series, The Corinthian Challenge.
 The riders will ride over three top class race courses in a bid to raise funds for the charity.

 Last year the series raised over €120,000 for Irish Injured Jockeys and the overall series winner was Alice Kavanagh, a student from Kildare who is currently studying equine studies at CAFRE College in Enniskillen.
 The first race will take place on the 16th of July at the Curragh over 1.½ miles on the Irish Derby track.
 The second leg will be held on the 16th of September at Gowran Park over 1.½ miles and the final race will take place on the 22nd of October over 1.¼ miles at Leopardstown on the Irish Champions Stakes track.

-So far, the riders confirmed to ride in the Corinthian Challenge are; Lynne McLoughlin a member of the Jessica Harrington team, former British International Show Jumper, Tim Gredley, Sheikh Fahad Al Thani, a major owner, breeder and investor in Irish racing through his family’s company QIPCO and Qatar Racing and who competed in the inaugural series last year, Louise Burnell a Major in the British Army, Fiona Ahern a Student of UCC, Deborah Mangan who works with Talbot Hotels, former Paddy Woods Director of Phonovation, Killian McCarthy who works for SoftCo and competed in last year’s series, Alan Redmond well known equestrian art dealer, owner of Redmond Fine Art , Cork resident Paul Devereux who works with Aramark, Patricia Newman, producer of sport horses and Orla Donworth a graduate of Equine Science from UL currently working at Baroda Stud.
-Two more riders may yet be named and are awaiting assessment.
+So far, the riders confirmed to ride in the Corinthian Challenge are; Lynne McLoughlin a member of the Jessica Harrington team, former British International Show Jumper, Tim Gredley, Sheikh Fahad Al Thani, a major owner, breeder and investor in Irish racing through his family’s company QIPCO and Qatar Racing and who competed in the inaugural series last year, Jessica O’Gara, living in Paris, France, Louise Burnell a Major in the British Army, Fiona Ahern a Student of UCC, Deborah Mangan who works with Talbot Hotels, former Paddy Woods Director of Phonovation, Killian McCarthy who works for SoftCo and competed in last year’s series, Alan Redmond well known equestrian art dealer, owner of Redmond Fine Art , Cork resident Paul Devereux who works with Aramark, Patricia Newman, producer of sport horses and Orla Donworth a graduate of Equine Science from UL currently working at Baroda Stud and Diana Hogan Murphy, Pharmacist.

 Speaking on the announcement of the riders